Our Story

 You may have noticed the beautiful hand-painted mural in the upper hallway of Cottonwood Elementary School in Holladay, Utah, and wondered what the story behind it is.
 In 1998, Jen Wunderli enlisted a group of willing parents to decide the best way to get students at Cottonwood Elementary to build unity and cultivate genuine kindness all while getting the kids excited to learn how others around the world do the same.

 The first village adopted by Cottonwood was Vudimudi, on the East coast of India.
 The following year they adopted Mwambalazi, Kenya and Cottonwood was filled with everything African.
 Teachers, PTA, and Administration put together a year long syllabus incorporating lessons on geography, science, math and English.
 Students counted pigs in Swahili, studied the rain cycle in the Serengeti, made African masks, danced to African drums, and wore kangas for a week after making them for an art project.
 Each student was paired with a student in each of these villages and wrote monthly back and forth as pen pals.
 We thank Choice Humanitarian who helped organize a way to get them to these villages and back again on time.
 A walk-a- thon raised over 25,000 dollars per country to build a school for each village.
 The school in Mwambalazi, which still thrives today, was named Cottonwood Elementary School.
-At the end of each year, the PTA organized a festival to celebrate the efforts and fun that went into this project.
+At the end of each year, the PTA organized a fstival to celebrate the efforts and fun that went into this project.
 In 1999, the program won a state PTA award.
 We are very grateful!